nrwl/nx/docs/angular/api-angular/generators/convert-tslint-to-eslint.md

 Type: `string`

 The name of the Angular project to convert.
+Please note, if the project is an Angular app with an associated Cypress e2e project, we will also attempt to convert that.

 ### removeTSLintIfNoMoreTSLintTargets